jalalah/389Rfall18/week/5/writeup/README.md

 ### Buffer Overflow Issues

 I kept over flowing my buffer when trying to program *my_memeset* and *my_strncopy*.
 To give a specific example on this issue, within my_memset we were provided with a character value to be copied into each index of the array.
-You only need one byte to hold a character, however I was using an entire 64 bit register to access the value.
+You only need one byte to hold a character, however, I was using an entire 64 bit register.
 This caused me to have a buffer overflow:

       mov qword [rdi+rax], rsi